Jane Sun: Early life

-Sun earned a bachelor's degree in business from the University of Florida, and master's degree in law (LLM) from Peking University's Law School.
+Sun completed her first two years of undergraduate studies at Peking University.
+She transferred to the University of Florida and received a bachelor's degree in business from the University of Florida upon her graduation.
+She later returned to Peking University and completed a master's degree in law from the university's law school.

 Career

-Sun worked for KPMG as an audit manager in Silicon Valley, California for five years.
+Sun worked for KPMG as an audit manager in Silicon Valley, California, for five years.
 Sun was the head of the SEC and external reporting division of Applied Materials from 1997 to 2005.

 Sun joined Ctrip (now known as the Trip.com Group) in 2005 as CFO, rising to COO in May 2012, and CEO in November 2016, when she succeeded the company's founder James Liang.

 In her role at Ctrip, she has been credited for her focus on gender equality within the company, with half of Ctrip's employees being women.